gurmudemuma/cbc/README.md

 The coffee export chaincode provides the following functions:

 #### Export Management
-- `CreateExportRequest` - Create a new export request (Exporter Bank)
+- `CreateExportRequest` - Create a new export request (commercialbank)
 - `GetExportRequest` - Retrieve export details
 - `GetAllExports` - Get all exports
 - `GetExportsByStatus` - Filter exports by status